defold/doc/docs/en/manuals/project-settings.md

 : If set, Emscripten allocates *custom_heap_size* number of bytes for the application heap.

 Custom Heap Size
-: Sets the custom heap size for Emscripten to use if *set_custom_heap_size* is set.
+: Sets the custom heap size (number of bytes) for Emscripten to use if *set_custom_heap_size* is set.
 If not set, 256MB is allocated for the application heap.

 Include Dev Tool
 : Includes a visual dev-tool in the application that allows tracking of memory usage.